See more articles

 Use HTTPS Over HTTP

 Search engines prefer pages that use HTTPS encryption.
-It’s been used as a Google Ranking factor since at least 2014.
+It’s been used as a Google ranking factor since at least 2014.

 For duplicate content issues, it also means that Google is more likely to index and rank the HTTPS version of a page.
+If you have any remaining HTTP versions of pages, getting those resolved should be at the top of your technical SEO list.

 Use Sitemaps

-You can think of your sitemap as a list of all the pages you want indexed.
-It helps Google crawl your site and find all of your important content.
+Sitemaps provide search engines with a blueprint of your website’s structure.
+You can think of your sitemap as a list of all the pages you want indexed – it helps Google crawl your site and find all of your important content.

 Start Improving SEO Performance With Canonical URLs